AustinWood/code-brain/docs/README.md

-* CodeBrain
+# CodeBrain

-(Note: pending better name with available domain...)
+(Note: pending better name idea with available domain...)

 Heroku link (pending)

 Trello link (pending)

-** Minimum Viable Product
+## Minimum Viable Product

-CodeBrain is a flashcard app for coders built using Ruby on Rails and React/Redux.
+CodeBrain is a flashcard app for software developers built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login